 Now it’s time for me to prune my own trees, so I dug up all the photos and put all my thoughts about pruning in one place (this post) so I am ready to go take care of my own trees.

-Before we start, let me show you how a tree that was not pruned for year looks like vs. one that is taken care of every year.
+OK, so… Let me show you how a tree that was not pruned for years looks like vs. one that is taken care of every year.

 Here is the plum tree I have in my backyard.
 I get a headache just looking at it!